soffes/SSPullToRefresh/Readme.markdown

 # SSPullToRefresh

 There are dozens of pull to refresh views.
 I've never found one I'm happy with.
 I always end up customizing one, so I decided to write one that's highly customizable.
-You can just write you view and forget about the actual pull to refresh details.
+You can just write your content view and forget about the actual pull to refresh details.

 If you're using SSPullToRefresh in your application, add it to [the list](https://github.com/soffes/sspulltorefresh/wiki/Applications).